Ben-Stacey/Texted-Based-Game/Features/README.md

 # Readme file

-* Every time there is an indent in the script it is considered to be an peice of text or context of story that happens within the previously chosen option from the player

-* If you look at the flow diagram youll see there is the options mayor, mountain, ocean and desert.
-Each one of these will become a seperate story line that will lead back to a final battle

-* once all 4 are complete them you do the final boss

 ## ToDo;
-1. in the river crossing method need to have reset loop that lets you start again if you mess up
-2. for when you select the rong one needs loops to reset your decision
-3. look at changing from typing words to you type a number from a given list of options to make it cleaner and easier to use
-4. Go through the file and change the all the == "string" to .equals("string")
+1. Go through the file and change the all the == "string" to .equals("string")
-5. Look at the method that have imbedded if statements and look at making them seperate methods that can be called over and over
+2. Look at the method that have imbedded if statements and look at making them seperate methods that can be called over and over
+3. Fishing method needs to be edited as it boring and needs to be more interactive
+4. Jaguar method needs to be expanded
+5. Look at calling the bank method everytime money is involved